 On Korean site Clién's community forums (via Wccftech), a poster named Cathedral Knight claimed that the Switch Pro will launch in Q4 2020 but will not boast 4K and upgraded performance as expected.

 Instead of moving to an upgraded version of Tegrax1 +GPU, the post claims Nintendo will work with Nvidia to create a custom processor based on Volta.
 In other words, not much will actually improve with the Switch Pro, it may just be a little faster.

 However, Nintendo has since shut down rumors that a new Switch will release in 2020 - meaning we can probably assume the claims about performance are also untrue.

 Production rumored to start as soon as April - Debunked

 A report by Taiwan newspaper DigiTimes claimed that mass production on a new Switch will start "at the end of first-quarter 2020"- with the console itself releasing in mid-2020.
 However, as we've pointed out, Nintendo has ruled out a 2020 release date.

 No Switch Pro in 2019

 At a press briefing for the announcement of the Switch Lite, Nintendo president Doug Bowser revealed that we wouldn't be seeing another new Switch model in 2019, according to CNET.

 "[The Nintendo Switch Lite will] be the only new Nintendo Switch hardware this holiday, as Bowser says the larger Switch won't get an upgrade right now," CNET wrote.

-Bowser's comments suggest an upgraded Switch model is on the way, perhaps a Switch Pro?
+However, Bowser's comments suggested an upgraded Switch model is on the way, perhaps a Switch Pro?